atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 ## Additional volumes

-In additional to the `local-home` and `shared-home` volumes that are always attached to the product pods, you can attach your own volumes for your own purposes, and mount them into the product container.
+In addition to the `local-home` and `shared-home` volumes that are always attached to the product pods, you can attach your own volumes for your own purposes, and mount them into the product container.
 Use the `additional` (under `volumes`) and `additionalVolumeMounts` values to both attach the volumes